 Test, trace and protect scheme

-We’re taking contact details for all visitors to our table service Hungry Farmer restaurant.
+We’re legally required to take contact details for all paying visitors to Folly Farm via our Eventbrite system (please be prepared to provide your details should you turn up without an Eventbrite booking or be refused entry).
+In addition we’ll be collecting information for those visitors who choose to dine in our table service Hungry Farmer restaurant.
 In line with Welsh Government guidance we’ll keep your details for 21 days and we’ll share them with Public Health Wales if requested for the purpose of contact tracing.
 This information will be handled in accordance with our standard GDPR rules and not used for any purpose other than for test, trace and protect.

 NHS Covid-19 App

 We’re supporting the NHS Covid-19 App so you’ll be able to ‘check-in’ at Folly Farm by scanning the QR code at the entrance tills and at various points across our attraction and if you’re staying on our Holiday Park or self catering accommodation.
 Scanning the NHS does not replace the need for us to also collect your contact details.

 The more people who use the app the greater our chances of reducing the spread of the virus.